-We met Chef Jan Kaplan a year before during our last visit to Prague.
+We met Chef Jan Kaplan a year before this visit to the Czech Republic.
 We shared a beer at a quiet beer garden in the old part of town.
 At the time, he was eager to have us visit his restaurant in Brno, Pavillon.
 We tried to squeeze it in, but we didn’t have enough time, or the energy, for a two and a half hour train ride to Brno, simply for a meal.

 Dining at Pavillon in Brno was one of the highlights of our Czech food tour.
 We don’t pay much attention to styles of architecture, at least not since my art history class during college.
 Pavillon is set inside a functionalist building, with wide open spaces, high ceilings, and contemporary furnishings.
 The original functionalist building was opened between the first and second world wars.
 It was white, with glass walls and red-framed windows, which opened the restaurant up to a patio overlooking a park.
 It was “lost to the inhabitants of Brno” during the Communist reign, but now hosts one of the most elegant dining spots in Brno, complete with an entirely eccentric sommelier.